Banwarilal Purohit

-Banwarilal Purohit (born 16 April 1940) is an Indian politician.
-He was the former Governor of Punjab, India and Administrator of Chandigarh from September 2021, Governor of Tamil Nadu from 2017 to 2021, and Governor of Assam from 2016 to 2017.
+Banwarilal Bhagwandas Purohit (born 16 April 1940) is an Indian politician.
+He was the former Governor of Punjab, India and Administrator of Chandigarh from September 2021 to July 2024, Governor of Tamil Nadu from 2017 to 2021, and Governor of Assam from 2016 to 2017.
 He is a member of the Bharatiya Janata Party.
 He was a Member of Parliament from the Nagpur (Lok Sabha constituency) three times, twice as an Indian National Congress member, once as a BJP member.

 Political career

 Later he joined Congress.
 After Indira Gandhi split the Congress and formed Congress (Indira), Purohit was elected as MLA from Nagpur East constituency in 1978, contesting as a member of Congress(I), and he was re-elected in 1980 from Nagpur South and became a Minister of State for Urban Development, Slum Improvement and Housing in 1982.

 In 1984, he was elected to the 8th Lok Sabha as member of Congress.
 He was re-elected in 1989 on Congress ticket.

 Later he joined the Bharatiya Janata Party when it launched a movement to build Ram Temple in Ayodhya and contested Lok Sabha elections in 1991 as the BJP candidate.
 But he lost to Datta Meghe of Indian National Congress.
 In 1996, he was elected to 11th Lok Sabha as BJP's candidate.

 In 1999, he quit the Bharatiya Janata Party to join the Indian National Congress after he developed serious differences with Pramod Mahajan.
 He contested the Lok Sabha elections from Ramtek in 1999 but lost.

 In 2003, he launched his own party called Vidarbha Rajya Party and contested the Lok Sabha elections from Nagpur in 2004 but lost.

 Later on, he again joined the BJP.

 In 2009, he again contested on BJP's ticket but lost the election to Vilas Muttemwar of Indian National Congress.